The Economics of p(doom): Scenarios of Existential Risk and Economic Growth in the Age of Transformative AI: How Much Existential Risk Would a Benevolent Social Planner Tolerate?

 Let us now put these numbers in perspective.
 How much existential risk from TAI would the benevolent social planner tolerate, and how does that compare to the $p(doom)$ figures mentioned in the popular discourse?

-In the baseline scenario, featuring a realistic degree of risk aversion ($\theta=2$), a moderate 3\% annual discount rate, and the optimistic assumption that TAI would accelerate economic growth to 30\% per annum, we find that TAI should be developed: \begin{itemize} \item in the case where human extinction is certain---only if extinction happens no earlier than in 379 years from AI takeover, \item in the case of a one-off extinction risk occurring immediately at AI takeover---only if $p(doom)$ is below 0.00001 (one in a hundred thousand), \item in the case of a 30\% risk of extinction immediately upon AI takeover and a 30\% conditional risk of extinction later---only if that later extinction hazard materializes no earlier than after 1785 years, \item in the case TAI will bring continuous extinction risk, gradually increasing log-linearly with humanity's per capita consumption---never. \end{itemize}
+In the baseline scenario, featuring a realistic degree of risk aversion ($\theta=1.5$), a moderate 3\% annual discount rate, and the optimistic assumption that TAI would accelerate economic growth to 30\% per annum, we find that TAI should be developed: \begin{itemize} \item in the case where human extinction is certain---only if extinction happens no earlier than in 196 years from AI takeover, \item in the case of a one-off extinction risk occurring immediately at AI takeover---only if $p(doom)$ is below 0.28\%, \item in the case of a 0.003\% risk of extinction immediately upon AI takeover and a delayed doom potentially coming in $T=50$ years because of TAI non-corrigibility---only if the probability of such non-corrigibility is below 1.2\%, \item in the case TAI will bring continuous extinction risk, increasing log-linearly with humanity's per capita consumption---never. \end{itemize}

-Given that it would be close to impossible to halt AI development, how much should society pay to avoid AI doom?
-To estimate this amount, we have compared two scenarios: one with a risky TAI, and one in which ``cornucopia'' is certain, but achieved at the cost of a fraction of consumption spent each year, from $t=0$ until infinity, on existential risk mitigation.
+In turn, assuming that it is impossible to halt AI development, how much should society pay to avoid AI doom?
+To estimate this amount, we have compared two scenarios: one with a risky TAI, and one in which cornucopia is certain, but achieved at the cost of a fraction of consumption spent each year, from $t=0$ until infinity, on existential risk mitigation.